MJWootton-Research/Macchiato/README.md

 Note that regardless of the locations of Macchiato or the Petri Net file, the simulation output will be delivered within the current working directory.
 Depending on system step up, one may need to substitute `python3` for `python`.
 The default version of Python can be found via `$ python --version`.

 If `N` is omitted from the above command, the simulations will continue until the total time simulated across all iterations reaches the product of `maxClock` and `simsFactor`, see [*Simulation Parameters*](#simulation-parameters).
+Additional terminal output can be activated by placing `V` at the end of the above command, but be aware that this will impact performance.

 #### Structure